 Types of Treatment Offered at Highland Ridge

-When a client arrives to Highland Ridge, they will be met with an intake counselor who will complete a comprehensive assessment about the individual’s current mental health condition.
+When a client arrives to Highland Ridge Hospital, they will be met with an intake counselor who will complete a comprehensive assessment about the individual’s current mental health condition.
 The assessment will be able to determine the severity of the individual’s ADHD, the presence of any medical problems, and if they have a co-occurring disorder.
 The results of the assessment will be compiled to create individualized treatment plans for each of our patients.
-Our multidisciplinary team works together to prescribe and provide treatment that is specifically tailored to each person.
-We try our best to match patients with the types of treatment modalities and therapists that are most appropriate for their current treatment needs.
+Our multidisciplinary team at our treatment center works together to prescribe and provide treatment that is specifically tailored to each person.
+We try our best to match patients at our center with the types of treatment modalities and therapists that are most appropriate for their current treatment needs.

 The most common treatment for ADHD is a combination of medication and behavioral therapies.
-Stimulant medications such as Adderall or Ritalin may be used as part of your treatment plan to help manage the symptoms of your ADHD, which will allow you to focus more on the behavioral therapy aspect of treatment.
+Stimulant medications such as Adderall or Ritalin may be used as part of your treatment plan at Highland Ridge Hospital to help manage the symptoms of your ADHD, which will allow you to focus more on the behavioral therapy aspect of treatment.

-Individual therapy is held at least one time per week, but is held more frequently depending on the patient’s specific needs.
+Individual therapy is held at least one time per week at our treatment center, but is held more frequently depending on the patient’s specific needs.
 This is time for the client to speak alone with their therapist about specific issues they are having concerning their ADHD and any additional co-occurring disorders.
 Individual sessions can be helpful because sometimes children don’t feel comfortable opening up about certain topics in a group setting.

-Within 72 hours of being admitted to Highland Ridge, we will schedule a meeting with the patient and their family so that the family members can be integrated into the treatment process.
-Family sessions will also take the time to address the patient’s ADHD and how it has impacted the family as a whole.
+Within 72 hours of being admitted to Highland Ridge Hospital, we will schedule a meeting with the patient and their family so that the family members can be integrated into the treatment process.
+Family sessions at our treatment center will also take the time to address the patient’s ADHD and how it has impacted the family as a whole.

-In addition to a traditional therapeutic methods we offer a number of experiential programs to help the patients fully heal.
+In addition to a traditional therapeutic methods we offer at Highland Ridge Hospital, we have a number of experiential programs to help the patients fully heal.
 Some of these program may include:

 - Art therapy